 Leaders have a more powerful impact on employee experience and engagement than anything.
-And there's numbers and brain science to prove it.
+And there are numbers and brain science to prove it.

 Employee engagement has been an increasing focus for many executives (and let’s be real, many managers too) in recent years, and current global circumstances have placed increased emphasis on the topic as much of the workforce shifts to remote work.
 Why does engagement matter?
 What part do leaders play in getting their people engaged?
 How does this ultimately affect the bottom line?
 We’ll answer some of these questions below, but you can get the full story by downloading our white paper below.

 The question "why does engagement matter?" has been asked in many different ways, and it deserves an answer.
-Before we discuss this though, you may want to sit down for a second when we tell you these stats:
+Before we discuss this, though, you may want to sit down for a second while we tell you these stats:

 - Only 30% of the workforce is engaged in their work.